Iran Says Hezbollah Leader's 'Path To Continue' Despite His Killing

 Date

-Tehran: Iran's foreign Ministry said Saturday the path of Hezbollah's chief Hassan Nasrallah will continue despite his killing in an Israeli air strike after a year of cross-border clashes between the two sides.
+(MENAFN- Gulf Times) Iran's foreign Ministry said Saturday the path of Hezbollah chief Hassan Nasrallah will continue despite his killing in an Israeli air strike in Beirut, after a year of cross-border clashes between the two sides.

-"The glorious path of the leader of the resistance, Hassan Nasrallah, will continue and his sacred goal will be realised in the liberation of Quds (Jerusalem), God willing," said foreign ministry spokesman Nasser Kanani in a post on social media X mourning his death.
+"The glorious path of the leader of the resistance, Hassan Nasrallah, will continue and his sacred goal will be realised in the liberation of Quds (Jerusalem), God willing," foreign ministry spokesman Nasser Kanani said in a post on social media X, mourning Nasrallah's death.

 The statement confirmed he was killed with other group members "following the treacherous Zionist strike on the southern suburbs" of Beirut.